metabase/metabase-embedding-sdk-workshop-sample/README.md

    npm run dev
    ```

-5. Run the quickstart command:
+5. In a new terminal, run the quickstart command:

    ```bash
    npx @metabase/embedding-sdk-react start